Traumatic Brain Injury (TBI)

 Primary injury to the brain compromises the blood-brain barrier (BBB), and secondary injury exacerbates the BBB breakdown.
-This leads to release of proteins and protein fragments from the brain to the circulation, and attracts peripheral immune cells in to the brain.
+This leads to release of proteins and protein fragments from the brain to the circulation, and attracts peripheral leukocytes in to the brain.
 Tissue break-down products are also released to the lymphatics, where those can be identified as antigens by T and B lymphocytes leading to production of autoantibodies and accelerated inflammatory response.
 CB2 receptor agonists dampen inflammation and improve outcome in mouse model of TBI (Magid et al., 2019).

 The defective brain functions in TBI are at least partially mediated by cholinergic system, and acetylcholinesterase inhibitors can be used in the treatment of chronic TBI (Tenovuo, 2005; Shin & Dixon, 2015).
 Nicotinic acetylcholine receptors (nAChRs) have a major role in cognitive functions.
 While nAchRs are upregulated in smokers, smoking does not affect the outcome of TBI (Östberg & Tenovuo, 2014).
 Several PET tracers are available for assessing the cholinergic system.
-[11C]MP4A PET has been used to show the cholinergic perturbation in TBI (Östberg et al., 2011>); and that in TBI patients with treatment response to rivastigmine the baseline AChE activity is lower than in non-responders (Östberg et al., 2018).
+[11C]MP4A PET has been used to show the cholinergic perturbation in TBI (Östberg et al., 2011); and that in TBI patients with treatment response to rivastigmine the baseline AChE activity is lower than in non-responders (Östberg et al., 2018).

 Dambinova SA, Hayes RL, Wang KKW (eds.): Biomarkers for Traumatic Brain Injury.
 RSC Publishing, 2012.
 ISBN: 978-1-84973-389-2.